High-profile moves — and near moves — mark a shift in MLS

 “We continue to believe that players that come to Crew SC have an opportunity to develop and become great players either here in MLS or abroad,” he said.

 Giovinco, the league’s Most Valuable Player in 2015, doesn’t quite fit the mold of an emerging player like Almiron, but he was key to Toronto’s rise in recent years and one of the team’s most popular players.
-After four seasons with the Reds, Giovinco moved to Saudi Arabian team Al-Hilal.
+After four seasons with the Reds, Giovinco moved to Saudi Arabian team Al-Hilal with a reported transfer fee between $2 million and $3 million.

 There are some pitfalls to being a so-called “seller’s league.”
 MLS must navigate player development and movement while keeping young players that are the future of the league.
 Atlanta seems to have struck a balance by re-signing last season’s MVP, Josef Martinez.